microsoft/FeatureManagement-Dotnet/README.md

 public class FeatureFilterEvaluationContext
 {
     /// <summary>
-    /// The name of the feature being evaluated.
+    /// The name of the feature flag being evaluated.
     /// </summary>
-    public string FeatureName { get; set; }
+    public string FeaturFlagName { get; set; }

     /// <summary>
-    /// The settings provided for the feature filter to use when evaluating whether the feature should be enabled.
+    /// The settings provided for the feature filter to use when evaluating whether the feature flag should be enabled.
     /// </summary>
     public IConfiguration Parameters { get; set; }
 }